gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 the only tortoise within a hundred kays and the village's oldest resident by far.

 Maddy would never forget the first time her mother and father took her to the Special's house.
-"Don't be afraid," they comforted her, not realizing that she hadn't been until they said that.
+"Don't be afraid," they told her, not realizing that she hadn't been until they said that.
-But when Special Leaf opened his front door and smiled at them she saw the books stacked on his shelves and her nervousness vanished.
+But when Special Leaf opened his front door and she saw the books stacked on his shelves, her nervousness vanished.

 "Are they *real*?" she asked in wonder.